michael-small/michael-small/README.md

-# Michael Small - Lead Frontend Developer at Relationship One - Angular Fan
+# Michael Small - Lead Frontend Developer at Relationship One

 - Full-time Angular job + Part-time Angular Hobbyist
 - I like to improve my skills and give advice to others